Orbital-Dependent Dimensional Crossover of a $p$-Wave Feshbach Resonance: Introduction

 \section{Introduction}

 Unlike $s$-wave scattering, $p$-wave interactions access collision channels with nonzero orbital angular momentum and intrinsic anisotropy~\cite{ticknor2004multiplet,Ho2005,Gurarie2005}.
 This orbital degree of freedom enables rich few-body and many-body physics, including orbital-selective interactions and topological pairing states~\cite{gurarie2007,Sato2017,Buhler2014}.
-Near a magnetic Feshbach resonance, the anisotropy of $p$-wave scattering is strongly amplified, producing a pronounced dependence on the relative orientation between the colliding particles and the quantization axis even at ultralow energies~\cite{Chin2010,Peng2025,Nagase2026}.
-Consequently, multiple scattering channels distinguished by the magnetic quantum number $m_l$ naturally emerge.
+Near a magnetic Feshbach resonance, the anisotropy of $p$-wave scattering is amplified, producing a dependence on the relative orientation between the colliding particles and the quantization axis even at ultralow energies~\cite{Chin2010,Peng2025,Nagase2026}.
+Consequently, multiple scattering channels distinguished by the magnetic quantum number $\ml$ naturally emerge.

-The energy splitting between different $m_l$ channels provides spectroscopic access to orbital-resolved scattering processes and manifests as a characteristic double-peak structure in macroscopic observables, such as atom loss induced by inelastic collisions~\cite{Suno2003,huckans2009threebody,regal2003tuning,gerken2019,Shu2024,zhang2004p}.
-By analyzing both the relative positions and amplitudes of these loss features, one can directly probe the orbital structure of a $p$-wave Feshbach resonance and its coupling to the scattering continuum.
+The energy splitting between different $\ml$ channels provides spectroscopic access to orbital-resolved scattering processes and manifests as a characteristic double-peak structure in macroscopic observables, such as atom loss induced by inelastic collisions~\cite{Suno2003,huckans2009threebody,regal2003tuning,gerken2019,Shu2024,zhang2004p}.
+By analyzing both the relative positions and amplitudes of these loss features, one can access information about the orbital structure of a $p$-wave Feshbach resonance and its coupling to the scattering continuum.

 A central question is how this orbital-resolved structure can be controlled in a systematic and tunable manner.
-Beyond magnetic-field tuning, dimensional confinement offers a powerful geometry-based knob to reshape the scattering environment and modify orbital selectivity~\cite{gunter2005p,Venu2023,Chang2020,Waseem2016,Naidon2017,Jackson2023,Dale2024}.
+Beyond magnetic-field tuning, dimensional confinement provides a geometry-based way to reshape the scattering environment and modify orbital selectivity~\cite{Olshanii1998,gunter2005p,Venu2023,Chang2020,Waseem2016,Naidon2017,Zhou2019,Zhou2021,Jackson2023,Dale2024}.
 In an optical lattice, confinement induces anisotropy in the relative kinetic energy, which couples directly to the orbital symmetry of $p$-wave scattering.
-As illustrated in Fig.~\ref{p:Schematic Diagram}, increasing lattice depth in a one-dimensional (1D) lattice drives the system from a quasi-3D regime with substantial intersite tunneling to a quasi-2D geometry of isolated pancake-shaped sites~\cite{Martiyanov2010}, progressively suppressing relative motion along the lattice axis and redistributing the orbital contributions to scattering.
+As illustrated in Fig.~\ref{p:Schematic Diagram}, increasing lattice depth in a one-dimensional (1D) lattice drives the system from a quasi-three-dimensional (3D) regime with substantial intersite tunneling to a quasi-two-dimensional (2D) geometry of isolated pancake-shaped sites~\cite{Martiyanov2010}, progressively suppressing relative motion along the lattice axis and redistributing the orbital contributions to scattering.